 Madison

-The area of present-day Madison was home to Native Americans for centuries.
+The area of present-day Madison was originally home to Native Americans for centuries.
 In fact, many prehistoric burial mounds of indigenous people are still found there.
-Most recently, members of the Ho-Chunk nation resided by the four lakes.
-Many were removed to western reservations by the U.S. Government in the 1820s.
+Ancient dugout canoes discovered near many lakes and rivers, including Lake Mendota, are prompting anthropological research at the Wisconsin Historical Society.
+In more recent history, members of the Ho-Chunk nation resided by the four lakes.
+Many tribal members were removed to western reservations by the U.S. Government beginning in the late 1820s.

-The modern city’s origins start in 1829, when former federal judge James Duane Doty purchased over a thousand acres of land on an isthmus between Lakes Mendota and Monona.
-He intended to build a city called “Four Lakes,” which would serve as the capital of the terrritory of Wisconsin.
-When the territory was created in 1836, the legislature met in Belmont, Wisconsin.
+When the Wisconsin Territory was created in 1836, the legislature met in the small town of Belmont.
 One of their first tasks was to select a permanent location for the capital.
-Doty lobbied for Madison, offering buffalo robes to legislators during the bitterly cold winter, and promising them premium city lots at discount prices.
+Doty lobbied for his land purchase at the four lakes, offering buffalo robes to legislators during the bitterly cold winter, and promising them premium city lots at discount prices.
+His effort paid off, and the site was chosen for the new capital.

 Route Descriptions